-Let’s face it, COVID-19 has changed our daily routine a lot.
+Let’s face it, COVID-19 has changed our daily routine a lot, this includes our communications strategy.
 We have adapted rapidly and generally with good results.
 Cloud-based communications have become an integral part of how we do business.
 While switching to a work from home setup brings many challenges, like finding a suitable workspace and juggling home-schooled kids and pets, one area we tend to ignore is security.

 The proliferation of phishing schemes and Zoombombing has increased seemingly overnight.
-For companies both large and small, learning how to implement security needs to be a primary concern for companies needing to change tho remote work scenarios.
+For companies both large and small, learning how to implement security needs to be a primary concern for companies needing to change remote work scenarios.
+This is why it’s important to secure your company’s communication strategy.

 Online Meeting Security